Words Are the Glue that Bonds Us Together

 One might need to read between the lines to uncover their anxiety, frustration, and disappointment, but also their strong will to live and their desire to make a new beginning.
-For these young people, their school and teachers as well as mastery of Greek language prove to be a true passport to a better life.
+For these young people, their school and teachers as well as competence in Greek prove to be a true passport to a better life.
 They, therefore, worked hard to maintain their relationships with both their schoolwork and teachers throughout the lockdown, in addition to engaging in other educational and creative activities.

 Upon the completion of this workshop series, we remain very grateful to these young people for all they have taught us and all we have shared.
-They have all now gone their separate ways; perhaps some have left the accommodation facilities to move to another country and others to return to their birthplace.
+They have all now gone their separate ways.
+Perhaps some will leave their accommodation facilities in the future, others may move to another country and some may return to their birthplace.
 Nevertheless, this shared experience will continue to connect us, with words being the glue that bonds us all together.

 Dimitra Didangelou, Nikos Kalaitzidis, Eleni Svoronou